 Understanding how we produce goods and power, make kinship and gender, decide what is right and wrong, build and destroy environments -- all in such a variety of ways;

 Studying language and other forms of communication, such as new media, technology, and the arts;

 Through archaeological excavations, examining big picture changes in society, culture, and biology over time -- from the deep human past to the fraught realities of lives unfolding today;

 - Investigating the evolution of human and non-human primates through study of adaptation, genetics, behavior, and ecology -- confronting the contours and limits of human uniqueness.

-We strive to support our students and faculty on the front lines of learning and research; to steward our planet, our community, our campus.
-To do this, the Department of Anthropology needs you—because the world needs Victors.
+We strive to support our students and faculty on the front lines of learning and research and to steward our planet, our community, our campus.
+To do this, the Department of Anthropology needs your support.